News Details

 Memorial Health System Announces Student Nurse Investment Grant Program Offering up to $42,000 to Individual Nursing Students

-Funding will help WVUP and WSCC increase the size of their Registered Nursing (RN) programs and provide residents with high-demand and high-wage jobs upon completion.
+Funding will help WVUP increase the size of their Registered Nursing (RN) programs and provide residents with high-demand and high-wage jobs upon completion.
 Memorial Health System will provide those selected into the program a $6,000 stipend to students per semester and the stipend can be used towards anything (tuition, rent, transportation, etc.).
 In addition, they will provide an $18,000 sign-on bonus with a three-year commitment to work for the health system upon graduation.

 Healthcare organizations throughout Ohio are experiencing workforce challenges.
 Since the start of 2022, employers have advertised nearly 5,000 healthcare jobs per month in the 11-county central Ohio region, according to OHIO MEANS JOBS.
 In addition, the Aspen Institute predicts that central Ohio will need 9,000 additional healthcare jobs – a 22 percent increase – by 2028 to meet demand from the region’s population growth and number of aging seniors.